We demonstrate what a day trading edge is and the process of finding an edge.

 - Algo trading edge is simply a statistical probability that your trade has a higher expected probability of working.

-- Most system developer’s biggest error is over optimisation of parameters.
+- Most system developers’ biggest error is over optimisation of parameters.

 An Algorithmic Trading edge is simply a statistical probability that your trade has a higher expected probability of working.

-Your entry has predictive power of future price direction – be it in short term or longer term:
+Your entry has predictive power of future price direction – be it in the short term or longer term:

-- A system may have an edge on speed, no human can compete with the speed or decision making of a computer.
+- A system may have an edge on speed; no human can compete with the speed or decision-making of a computer.

 - Daytrading only system, which means systems with 100s of trades per year.
 Markets have negative normal distribution due to transaction costs, so a system must have an edge far greater than 0 to succeed.

-Every-time a system places a trade we need to have a probability of success; we need to know the exact risk exposure and we know that each trade will be executed flawlessly and instantly.
+Every time a system places a trade we need to have a probability of success; we need to know the exact risk exposure, and we know that each trade will be executed flawlessly and instantly.
 If you cannot quantify your edge then you simply don’t have one.

 Mistakes When Developing a System or Finding an Edge

-Most system developer’s biggest error is over optimisation.
-I have seen countless systems where a trader has developed and coded a system with a spectacular near linear profit and loss equity curve.
-They throw as much money as they have at it and trade it live only to have a spectacular failure.
+Most system developers’ biggest error is over-optimisation.
+I have seen countless systems where a trader has developed and coded a system with a spectacular near-linear profit and loss equity curve.
+They throw as much money as they have at it and trade it live, only to have a spectacular failure.
 The problem is all they have done is create a curve which does an excellent job at fitting past data.
 They actually have programs out there which do just that:

-Now if this was a day trading only system and we place proper slippage and commission costs then we expect this system to be a failure.
-A back test report using simple fast moving average(close, 50 bars) and slow moving average(close, 100 bars) on a 1min chart trading Emini ES market from 2007 to 2014 (commission and slippage included) shows a negative profit factor of 0.96 over 1282 trades.
+Now if this was a day trading-only system and we place proper slippage and commission costs, then we expect this system to be a failure.
+A back test report using simple fast-moving average(close, 50 bars) and slow-moving average(close, 100 bars) on a 1min chart trading Emini ES market from 2007 to 2014 (commission and slippage included) shows a negative profit factor of 0.96 over 1282 trades.

-As we expected this was enormous failure over 1282 trades.
+As we expected this was an enormous failure over 1282 trades.
 However, a sly vendor or trader can actually use optimisation software and modify the (‘n bars’) and also modify (‘x bars) used for this system.
 We can try optimisation for this system with: increments of 1.
 Here is the best result:

 We have 1781 total days as our population and at max one trade per day we traded on 1246 days.
 Therefore, we have 99% confidence level that number of trades reflects our sample data.
-Moreover, a random entry has negative chance of success (due to transaction costs) so odds of success over 1246 trades is many deviations away from the mean and chance of random success is rare.
-From this simple indicator optimisation we can see that a winning system can be generated with over 1000 trades even with something as simple as moving averages with no target or stop built into the system.
+Moreover, a random entry has a negative chance of success (due to transaction costs) so odds of success over 1246 trades is many deviations away from the mean and chance of random success is rare.
+From this simple indicator optimisation we can see that a winning system can be generated with over 1000 trades, even with something as simple as moving averages with no target or stop built into the system.

 We will create a series of blog articles which give systems developers insight into finding an edge and then knowing when to start trading the system live.
-Stay tuned for continuation of this article.
+Stay tuned for the continuation of this article.